Feedback Linearisation with State Constraints: Introduction

+Firstly, we develop an integral controller framework in Section~\ref{subsec: integral} to ensure a bounded controller.
+Next, we resolve an inherent limitation of the transformation technique in~\cite{jacobson1969transformation}, more specifically, in Proposition~\ref{prop: boundary and invertibility}, we theoretically prove that the transformation may lead to ill-defined relative degrees at the boundary of the constraints.
+Therefore, in Sections~\ref{subsec: constCapturewithNRD} and~\ref{sec: FBL implementation}, a controller switching strategy~\cite{tomlin1998switching}~\cite{chen2002switching} is introduced to overcome the invertibility challenge caused by ill-defined relative degrees.

-The contribution of this paper is to propose a general FBL method capable of handling state constraints without the need for any online optimisation.
-Our method is summarised in the flowchart given in Fig.~\ref{Fig. controller-solving flowchart}, follows three steps: 1) Augment the dynamics to capture state constraints and modify with integral control structure, 2) Apply FBL to the integral augmented system to derive an FBL controller, 3) Implement the FBL controller where augmented state dependencies are removed via algebraic substitution.
+\item \textbf{Establishing a Practical Implementation Workflow:} Moving beyond existing results in the literature~\cite{tomlin1998switching}~\cite{chen2002switching}, we provide a definitive controller implementation method in Section~\ref{subsec: implementation} that bridges the gap between theory and practice, in which back-substitution is employed to extinguish the dependency on augmented states, thereby enabling a switchable FBL controller to be implemented on the original system. \end{itemize} \fi Furthermore, our method is summarised in the flowchart given in Fig.~\ref{Fig. controller-solving flowchart}, follows three steps: 1) Augment the dynamics to capture state constraints and modify with integral control structure, 2) Apply FBL to the integral augmented system to derive an FBL controller, 3) Implement the FBL controller where augmented state dependencies are removed via algebraic substitution.